-(Meets MnTC Goal Areas 5B & 7) (Cross listed with PSYC 2120) Prerequisite: PSYC 1110 or WOST 1100.
+(Meets MnTC Goal Areas 5B & 7) (Cross-listed as PSYC 2120) Prerequisite: PSYC 1110 or WOST 1100.

 This course is an introduction to the theories and research concerning the psychology of women.
 The course will explore the way that biological, cultural and psychosocial issues affect the psychological development of women.
 It will include topics such as sexism, the construction of gender categories, gender comparisons, and female identity formation.
 It will also explore contemporary women's issues related to education, work, and family.
-(CC-fall, CR-spr)